 California Non-Disclosure Agreement Template

-Last updated February 13th, 2026
+Last updated March 2nd, 2026

-A California non-disclosure agreement is a document used to prevent the unauthorized use of confidential information.
+A California non-disclosure agreement is a document used to prevent the unauthorized sharing of confidential information.
 In most cases, NDAs protect one party’s trade secrets from misuse by the other, known as a unilateral agreement.
 If two parties are exchanging information and both are restricted from sharing it outside the arrangement, it is a mutual agreement.

 Breach of NDA

 Breaching an NDA allows the injured party to pursue legal remedies.
-California law states that such action must be taken within three years from the date misappropriation is found.[1]
+California law states that such action must be filed within four years of the contract breach.[1]

 Trade Secret: Defined